Thai-Son Kwiatkowski

-Thai-Son Kwiatkowski (born February 13, 1995) is a former Vietnamese American tennis player.
+Thai-Son Kwiatkowski (born February 13, 1995) is a Vietnamese American tennis player.
 He played collegiately for the Virginia Cavaliers.
 On 29 May 2017, Kwiatkowski won the NCAA Men's Singles Championship.

 College career

 Coming out of high school, he was the nation's top recruit.
 Kwiatkowski was on three national championship teams during his time at Virginia.
 As a sophomore, he tied the school's single season wins record, going 44-8 during the season.
 On September 11, 2016, Kwiatkowski won the American Collegiate Invitational, which earned him a wild card into the qualifying tournament for the 2017 US Open.
 After his senior season, he was named first-team all-ACC.
 Kwiatkowski won the singles title at the 2017 NCAA Men's Singles Championship, defeating William Blumberg in the final.